lupyuen/lupyuen.github.io/src/plic.md

 | 0C00_2410 | RW | End of Hart 4 S-Mode Interrupt Enables
 | &nbsp;

-This says that each Hart (RISC-V Core) can be programmed individually to receive Interrupts.
+This says that each Hart (RISC-V Core) can be programmed individually to receive Interrupts, in Machine or Supervisor Modes.

 (We'll only do __Hart 1 in Supervisor Mode__)

-The __Priority Threshold__ [(Page 200)](https://starfivetech.com/uploads/u74mc_core_complex_manual_21G1.pdf) works like an Interrupt Mask, it suppresses Low Priority Interrupts...
+The __Priority Threshold__ [(Page 200)](https://starfivetech.com/uploads/u74mc_core_complex_manual_21G1.pdf) works like an Interrupt Mask, it suppresses Lower Priority Interrupts...

 | Address | R/W | Description
 |:-------:|:---:|:-----------